zeroc-ice/ice-demos/csharp/Glacier2/simpleChat/net45/README.md

-This demo demonstrates the use of a Glacier2 session helpers and Windows Presentation Framework (WPF) to create a graphical client for the simple chat server.
+This demo demonstrates the use of Glacier2 session helpers and Windows Presentation Framework (WPF) to create a graphical client for the simple chat server.